 What does the future of AI hold for Data Analytics and Business Intelligence?
-And many people around the globe also seem to be confused about how AI will impact human labor in the field of data analytics and business intelligence.
+Many people around the globe also seem to be confused about how AI will impact human labor in the fields of data analytics and business intelligence.

 As data keeps getting bigger and more complex, data scientists have been facing difficulties in analysing data more accurately in less time.
 Fortunately, AI has been like a friend and a helper to these data scientists in processing, characterising, and labeling huge amounts of data.
 In doing so, they will require AI processes that can handle large amounts of data while consuming less time.

-These are some of the ways AI can help data analysts in monitoring data in the near future.
+These are some of the ways AI can help data analysts monitor data quickly.

 Automated Data Preprocessing (ADP):

 One of the most crucial and typically time-consuming tasks in any project is getting the data ready for analysis.
 ADP takes care of the process by assessing data and identifying fixes, eliminating fields that are troublesome or unlikely to be useful, generating new attributes where necessary, and enhancing performance using intelligent screening techniques.
 AI is still mastering data preprocessing tasks, but shortly, it will surely excel in preprocessing real-time data and generating valuable outcomes.

 Handling data that was available before starting analysis is surely complex but not more than handling real-time data.
 Imagine you have a continuous stream of inputs that are constantly throwing raw data without any preemptive measures.
 AI can now analyse this type of data in real-time and provide businesses with insights into customer behavior, current trends in the industry, and decision-making.